 There are different motivations for building and executing a diversification strategy for your business.
 It is useful to understand which of the following reasons most closely applies to your circumstances.

 One of the main reasons a business might be looking to diversify is growth.
-Perhaps your current industry is stagnating or perhaps you are no longer performing well in the market., Whatever the reason, you may find diversification is a great way to grow the company.
+Perhaps your current industry is stagnating or perhaps you are no longer performing well in the market., Whatever the reason, you may find diversification is a great method to support the growth strategy of your company.
 When you're considering this as a motive, keep in mind profitability too.

 If you put your eggs in different baskets your business will be more resilient.
 Having a diverse portfolio reduces economic risk by lessening your exposure to market conditions, such as those seen in Five Forces, or external events such as those listed in a PESTLE Analysis.
 Whilst one business unit may be under strain, others could be performing better than ever.